Nonlocal Kondo effect and quantum critical phase in heavy fermion metals

 Some of the physical properties in the intermediate region can be approximately captured by the large-$N$ limit.
 Figure \ref{fig:phy2} plots the calculated staggered magnetic susceptibility $\chi_{st}$ and specific heat coefficient $C/T$ at $\kappa=0.2$ and $0.48$.
-In both cases, we see $\chi_{st}\sim T^{-\alpha}$ on the AFM side and $C/T\sim -\ln T$ at the AFM QCP, typical of non-Fermi liquid.
+In both cases, we see $\chi_{st}\sim T^{-\alpha}$ on the AFM side and $C/T\sim -\ln T$ at the AFM QCP, typical of NFL.
 The exponent $\alpha$ varies monotonically with $T_K/J_H$ and drops rapidly near the AFM QCP (roughly 0.5 at $\kappa=0.48$).
 Its value is much smaller than that of the Heisenberg model, reflecting the presence of additional holon excitations.
 Its nonuniversality seems consistent with experimental observations, where $\alpha$ varies from $1/3$ in UCu$_{5-x}$Pd$_x$ \cite{AronsonUCuPd1996} to $0.51$ in Ce(Ru$_{1-x}$Fe$_x$)$_2$Ge$_2$ \cite{CeRuFeGe2003} to 0.75 in CeCu$_{5.9}$Au$_{0.1}$ \cite{Schroder2000CeCuAu}, apart from other possible reasons.
 Inside the HFL, $C/T$ shows a broad maximum at finite temperature.
-Their difference may be understood from the insets of Figs.~\ref{fig:phy2}(b) and \ref{fig:phy2}(d), where the spinon density of states is singular at the AFM QCP but gapped in the HFL.
-In the intermediate state, $C/T$ keeps growing with lowering temperature but shows no universal scaling, indicating that the spinon and holon dynamics are not critical away from the phase boundaries for the square lattice model.
+This difference may be understood from the insets of Figs.~\ref{fig:phy2}(b) and \ref{fig:phy2}(d), where the spinon density of states is singular at the AFM QCP but gapped in the HFL.
+Inside the intermediate state, the spinon density of states is gapless but nonsingular and $C/T$ keeps growing with lowering temperature, reflecting nonuniversal NFL behaviors as observed in CePdAl \cite{zhao2019CePdAl}.